Tips for Student Success

 Be Prepared and Have a Plan

 - Making a schedule is very important for students starting out in the program.
 Students should be sure to plan adequate time for school, work, and sleep.
 By creating a realistic schedule and sticking to it, students can stay on track to meet their goals.
 Students who plan effectively when utilizing the Student Transition Program scheduling tool have better academic success rates.
-If you have questions about your schedule, please contact a Student Development Counselor for assistance.
+If you have questions about your schedule, please contact a Student Success Counselor for assistance.

 - Take time to plan a monthly budget and to ensure you can pay for educational costs not covered by the Metropolitan College program.
 Some of these uncovered costs include, but are not limited to: housing, transportation, books, and institutional fees.
 Also, be prepared to pay for unexpected costs.
 What if you withdraw from a class?
 You want to take an on-line course at UofL?
 Complete a course with an ineligible grade for payment?
 Our High Five program is designed to help students prepare a budget and put a plan in place for financial emergencies.